-2. Building on the Scottish Government's 2017-18 Consolidated Accounts, this report summarises the Financial Outturn of the bodies within the Scottish Administration, to report against the statutory limits authorised by the Scottish Parliament in the Budget processes.
+2. Building on the Scottish Government’s 2018-19 Consolidated Accounts, this report summarises the financial outturn of the bodies within the Scottish Administration, to report against the statutory limits authorised by the Scottish Parliament.

-3. This report has been extended this year to also include the other bodies funded directly from the Scottish Budget (Forestry Commission (Scotland), Scottish Parliamentary Corporate Body and Audit Scotland).
-In addition, information on the capital borrowing repayment budget is provided separately for the first time reflecting that 2017-18 represents the first year in which actual funding has been drawn down for this purpose.
+3. This report also includes the outturn of other bodies funded directly from the Scottish Budget (Forestry Commission (Scotland), Scottish Parliamentary Corporate Body and Audit Scotland).

 Scottish Budget approved by the Scottish Parliament

-5. Within the Scottish Government's 2017-18 Consolidated Accounts, there is a final expenditure outturn of £34.5 billion against the budget of £34.8 billion resulting in an underspend of £339 million.
+4. Within the Scottish Government’s 2018-19 Consolidated Accounts, a final expenditure outturn of £36.1 billion against the budget of £36.9 billion resulted in an underspend of £778 million.

-6. After including information for the other bodies included within the Scottish Administration boundary, and including the capital borrowing repayment budget, there is a final expenditure outturn of £39.2 billion against the approved Parliamentary budget of £39.6 million, resulting in an underspend of £385 million.
+5. After including the figures for the other bodies included within the Scottish Administration boundary, there is a final expenditure outturn of £42.2 billion against the approved Parliamentary budget of £43.9 billion, resulting in an underspend of £1,740 million.

-7. The inclusion of the Directly-funded bodies completes the picture, where the overall reported position for the total Scottish Budget in 2017-18 is an expenditure outturn of £39.3 billion against the approved Parliamentary budget of £39.7 million, resulting in an underspend of £389 million, which represents just one per cent of total budget.
+6. The inclusion of the Directly-funded bodies completes the picture, where the overall reported position for the total Scottish Budget in 2018-19 shows an expenditure outturn of £42.3 billion against the approved Parliamentary budget of £44.1 billion, resulting in an underspend of £1,743 million, which represents four per cent of total budget.